-Barry Bimbi will enter his seventh year as the women’s soccer head coach at Loyola University Chicago in 2017, and has the Ramblers poised to become a contending team in the Missouri Valley Conference.
+Barry Bimbi will enter his eighth year as the women’s soccer head coach at Loyola University Chicago in 2018, and has the Ramblers poised to become a contending team in the Missouri Valley Conference.

 In 2016, Loyola finished the year with a record of 5-11-3 and 2-4-0 in Missouri Valley Conference play.
 The sixth-seeded Ramblers pulled an opening-round upset in the Missouri Valley Conference Women’s Soccer Championship as they downed third-seeded Northern Iowa, 1-0, before bowing out of the league tournament to Evansville in a penalty shootout for the second time in as many seasons.
 Shelby Koch, Jenna Szczesny and Sienna Cruz all earned Second Team All-MVC accolades, with Cruz also being tabbed as a member of the Valley’s All-Freshman Team.
 For the seventh time in as many seasons, Loyola was honored by the National Soccer Coaches Association of America (NSCAA) with the organization’s College Team Academic Award for its work and dedication in the classroom.

 A native of Pittsburgh, Pa., Bimbi spent four seasons (2007-2010) as an assistant women’s soccer coach at the University of Pittsburgh, where he served as the program’s recruiting coordinator and was in charge of player development.
 In each of his last seasons there, the Panthers developed an All-Big East Rookie Team player, marking the only two occasions in program history that accomplishment has occurred.